ubc-vision/LSENeRF-data-formatter/docs/scene-details.md

 - rgb_cams.npy          # (n, 4, 4) world to camera matrixes for RGB camera
 - st_triggers.txt       # triggers for when camera shutter opens
 ```
+Special note:
+- Only len(cam_ts) number of RGB and Event cameras starting from the beginning are inside the event camera filming time.
+The extra cameras are cameras after the event camera finished filming

 # Extra json files
 We provide two other files for event camera intrinsics and relative extrinsics between the rgb and event camera